alexanderlim9/portfolio-2021.12/README.md

 - **[Neue Machina](https://pangrampangram.com/products/neue-machina?variant=14717504225322)** by [PangramPangram](https://pangrampangram.com/) and [Baugasm](http://baugasm.com/).

-  Neue Machina is a punchy sans serif with monospace qualities and a ton of character(s) ..haha.
-Quite frankly, there are too many lovely quirks to point out, so I'll just mention the bendy-strawesque terminals and the deep ink traps.
+  Neue Machina is a punchy sans serif with monospace qualities and a ton of character.
+There are just too many lovely quirks to point out, so I'll only mention the bendy-strawesque terminals and the deep ink traps.
 (I'm a sucker for ink traps!)

-  PangramPangram calls it a a font "suited for the future of technology" and I'll gladly take that to include the future of digital journalism as well.
+  PangramPangram calls it a font "suited for the future of technology" and I'll poetically take that to include the future of digital journalism as well.

----

-Built with [Puppy](https://github.com/Upstatement/puppy) and hosted by [Netlify](https://www.netlify.com/) from quarantine, summer/fall 2020.